Last update: January 30, 2022

 Applications for PhD and Postdoc positions should go through CISPA’s central application system.
 I evaluate applications on a continuous basis, but applying earlier is obviously better.

 If you choose to apply, please mention that you are interested in joining my group in your cover letter.
-In addition, I’d appreciate it if you could send me a short email telling me that you applied.
+In addition, please send me a short email telling me that you applied.

 CISPA’s PhD (and Postdoc) positions are funded full-time.
 Instead of me trying to convince you why doing a PhD at CISPA is great, I happily refer you to this great post by Andreas Zeller.